emish8/Operationalizing-an-AWS-ML-Project/README.md

 Setting up concurrency for your Lambda function.
 Concurrency will make your Lambda function better able to accommodate high traffic because it will enable your function to respond to multiple invocations at once.
 I reserved 5 instances and provisioned 3 of them.

->  Provisioned concurrency :	computing resources that are available to be used immediately for requests to a Lambda function. have low cost but The downside is that                                 the maximum is a hard maximum.
+>  Provisioned concurrency :	computing resources that are available to be used immediately for requests to a Lambda function.
+Have low cost but The downside is that                                 the maximum is a hard maximum.
 Thus, if your lambda function recieves more request then their will be latency requests.

 > Reserved concurrency	: a set amount of computing resources that are reserved to be used for a Lambda function's concurrency.
 It creates instances that are always                               on and can reply to all traffic without requiring a wait for start-up times.
 Thus, have higher cost.